 While bed rest might seem like the best option, one study found no benefits to bed rest for sciatica and low back pain.13 Prolonged inactivity can actually make your pain worse.
 Exercise and activity keep your back muscles and spinal structure strong and conditioned to support spine.
 Movement also encourages the flow of blood, oxygen, and nutrients to your injured nerve tissue and discs, keeping them healthy and reducing inflammation.
 You should by all means rest the first few days after being diagnosed with sciatica, but staying in bed too long will only weaken your muscles, making you more susceptible to back strains and other injuries.

-2. Perform Exercises and Physical Therapy for Sciatica
+2. Sciatica Pail Relief Exercises and Physical Therapy

 Your physical therapist should provide more specific instructions, but most exercises will focus on your core.
 Strengthening your lower back muscles and supporting muscles will reduce weakness and instability that sciatica worse.
 Exercises that your therapist may have you do include: